arm61/pylj/docs/source/monte-carlo.md

 plt.rcParams["figure.dpi"] = 100
 ```

 Monte Carlo reaches the same equilibrium properties as molecular dynamics by a different route.
 There are no velocities and no clock.
 Instead the method proposes a change to the configuration, accepts or rejects it by a rule that depends on the change in energy and the temperature, and repeats.
 The configurations it visits are distributed according to the Boltzmann probability, so averages over them are equilibrium averages.
-This chapter builds the loop from the energy up, and then shows it inside pylj.
+This chapter builds the loop from the energy up, and then shows it inside `pylj`.

 The algorithm: